ClearBlade/one-way-sync/Readme.md

 This repository provides modules for performing one-way sync from ClearBlade edge to ClearBlade platform.

-`TODO: add one-way sync from platform to edge`

 # Installation

 `npm i --save @clearblade/one-way-sync`